Idiot box

 for his career as a comic writer and performer in TV shows such as A Week

-of It and McPhail and Gadsby and the one that Australian viewers
+and McPhail and Gadsby and the one that Australian viewers

 might remember, Seven Periods with Mr Gormsby, but I knew him before